-22 Hamburger, Joseph.
-John Stuart Mill on Liberty and Control.
-United Kingdom, Princeton University
+&lt;sup>22 Joseph Hamburger, John Stuart Mill on Liberty and Control, United Kingdom: Princeton University Press, 2001, hlm.
+23-24.

 The relevance of efficiency considerations for competition policy is that inefficient use of resources, in other words, will result in high prices, low output, lack of innovation and wasteful use of resources.
-When companies compete with each other to identify consumer needs, produce what consumers need at the lowest price, they can produce and continuously seek to improve and innovate to increase sales, resources will be used more productively and consumers get what they need.24
+When companies compete with each other to identify consumer needs, produce what consumers need at the lowest price, they can produce and continuously seek to improve and innovate to increase sales, resources will be used more productively and consumers get what they need.